Billy-Hamm/Auto-Install-Windows-Utilitaries/README.md

 # Auto-Install-Windows-Utilitaries
-just a Batch script that checks os architecture and version, then auto installs some basic utilitaries
+Just a Batch script that checks os architecture and version, then auto installs some basic utilitaries.

+I'm using batch instead of another "language" because it comes in ready in windows, no need to install anything unlike Python or Java.

+You just need to edit the file path (for example: "%~dp0\vlc-3.0.18-win64.exe) in order for it to work (for example: "%~dp0\vlc-3.0.18-win64.exe)